pmuens/awesome-serverless/README.md

 - [AWS Lambda lifecycle and in-memory caching](https://medium.com/@tjholowaychuk/aws-lambda-lifecycle-and-in-memory-caching-c9cd0844e072) - How in-memory caching could be used in AWS Lambda.
 - [4 tools for production serverless architectures](https://serverless.com/blog/4-tools-for-building-production-serverless-architectures/) - 4 tools which will help you build production serverless architectures.
 - [Open Source leaders: Matei Zaharia, Apache Spark](https://thenewstack.io/matei-zaharia-qa/) - Q & A with Matei Zaharia on Apache Spark and their new serverless offering.
+- [Reuters replaced WebSockets with Cognito and SQS](https://serverless.com/blog/xxxx-xx-xx-how-reuters-replaced-websockets-with-amazon-cognito-and-sqs/) - How Reuters replaced WebSockets with AWS Cognito and SQS.

 ## Screencasts